OUR BOARD OF ADVISORS

 Chid co-founded Liberty & Justice, Africa’s first Fair Trade Certified™ apparel manufacturer, after working in entertainment, technology, and finance.
 He was born in Liberia, West Africa, but left as an infant when his father became the nation’s ambassador to the Federal Republic of Germany, with residence in Bonn.
 His family was later exiled in the United States.
 In 2009, Chid returned to Africa after 28 years abroad.
 Inspired by the Nobel Peace Prize winning Liberian Women’s Peace Movement, Chid co-founded Africa’s first Fair Trade Certified apparel factory to provide economic opportunities for internally displaced women, who on balance, were vulnerable to rampant unemployment and economic exclusion.
 He is currently leading L&J’s rapid expansion in Liberia and throughout the region.
 In addition to his work at Liberty & Justice, Chid served as the Entrepreneur-in-Residence at the University of Liberia’s Monrovia Business Startup Center (BSC).
 The BSC was founded by Spark, a Dutch NGO, for whom Chid manages the Ignite Fund (Liberia) – an equity investment fund that makes strategic investments in Liberian Pico-cap companies with high growth potential.
 He also speaks internationally on social entrepreneurship and impact investing – recently at Harvard, Stanford, and Princeton Universities, as well as the Royal Melbourne Institute of Technology in Australia and IE in Madrid, Spain.
 Chid was recognized by President Ellen Johnson Sirleaf in her 2011 State of the Nation Address for his leadership in shaping trade policy and indigenous Liberian entrepreneurship.
 He is a recipient of the 2014 Salzburg Global Fellowship, 2014 Global Innovation Summit Ecosystem Award, 2013 New African Press 50 African Trailblazers under 50, the 2011 SVN Social Innovation Award, 2010 Cordes Fellowship, and a Yoxi Portfolio SIR (Social Innovation Rockstar).

-Margot is Vice President, Strategy at Calvert Foundation.
-She joined Calvert Foundation in 2009 in the risk management and lending department.
+Margot is Vice President, Strategy at Calvert Impact Capital (formerly known as Calvert Foundation).
+She joined Calvert Impact Capital in 2009 in the risk management and lending department.
 Today, as a member of the senior leadership team, she manages strategic planning and fundraising activities, developing partnerships that span philanthropy, the public sector, and impact investment.
-Margot brings significant experience and new ideas to the task of expanding capital raising and assets deployed into global communities, while supporting Calvert Foundation’s leadership position in the industry.
+Margot brings significant experience and new ideas to the task of expanding capital raising and assets deployed into global communities, while supporting Calvert Impact Capital’s leadership position in the industry.
 Previously, Margot developed strategies and partnerships behind targeted investment initiatives, including WIN-WIN, Ours to Own, and the Indian Investment Initiative.
-She also managed a loan portfolio and originations for Calvert Foundation.
-After earlier positions in international development, socially responsible investment, and U.S. community banking, Margot found her happy medium in the wide-ranging work at Calvert Foundation.
+She also managed a loan portfolio and originations for Calvert Impact Capital.
+After earlier positions in international development, socially responsible investment, and U.S. community banking, Margot found her happy medium in the wide-ranging work at Calvert Impact Capital.
 Margot has an M.B.A. from the University of California-Berkeley, where she was a founding principal of a $1.5 million student-run social investment fund, and a B.A. from Macalester College in St. Paul, Minnesota.
 She is a 2013 PLACES Fellow with The Funders’ Network for Smart Growth and Livable Communities.